-Course Description: This course includes a variety of topics, including equations, inequalities, linear functions and relations, systems of equations and inequalities, quadratic functions and relations, polynomials and functions, inverse functions and relations, radical functions and relations, exponential functions and relations, logarithmic functions and relations, and rational functions and relations; and also included in this course is an extension of the above topics, as well as the new additional topics.
-These include factoring, solving equations, logarithmic functions and relations, conics (including rotations and transformations), sequences and series, trigonometry functions, trigonometry identities, and trigonometry equations.
+Course Description: This course includes a variety of topics, including equations, inequalities, linear functions and relations, systems of equations and inequalities, quadratic functions and relations, polynomials, inverse functions and relations, radical functions and relations, exponential functions and relations, logarithmic functions and relations, and rational functions and relations, sequences and series, trigonometry functions, trigonometry identities, and trigonometry equations.
+This course fulfills minimum requirement for entry into most regent universities.